-- 2. A copy shall be provided to the affected member upon issuance. - 3.
-A copy shall go to the Athletic Director accompanied by the materials supplied to the DEC by the candidate.
+- member's personnel file. - 2.
+A copy shall be provided to the affected member upon issuance. - A copy shall go to the Athletic Director accompanied by the materials supplied to the DEC by the candidate.

-DEC Written Evaluation and Recommendation for Non-Instructional Athletic Trainers port for non-instructional at o issue their written evaluation and intments, applying for promotion in rank, and Faculty Member Rank Department Academic Year Evaluation Purpose Renewal Promotion Professional Assessment (Tenured Trainers Only) the university pract tenured and applying ng for promotion, another a ll not be required for six (6) assessment is not required for evaluation is due in 2.
-If the evaluation the same year, unless the r member requests a separate val occur at the same time, t or renewal at the same time, if the renewal renewal evaluation in accordance with Table wo distinct evaluations and recommendations ] EVALUATION CRITER RIA - CSU-AAUP Collecti ve Bargaining Agreement 4.11.7 In making its peer evaluations for renewal, promotion, and tenure [and professional assessment CBA 4.12] the DEC shall consider all materials supplied by the candidate and may solicit additional information pertinent to the categories of evaluation.
-6.9 The criterion for evaluating non-instructional athletic trainers shall be the quality of performance, within each of the categories listed below.
-All individuals and bodies evaluating non-instructional athletic trainers shall weight these categories in the order listed.
-Any special conditions in the member's letter of appointment or subsequent extensions or modification of such appointment as provided in Article 4.7 shall be considered in the evaluation process.
-1. Article 6.9.1 Management of the health care of student athletes, including: risk management and injury prevention; recognition and evaluation of injuries/illnesses; injury treatment and disposition; rehabilitation; organization and administration of services; coordination of services with other sport medicine professionals; and education and counseling student athletes.
-2. Article 6.9.2 Demonstrated level of care and professionalism when interacting with student athletes.
-3. Article 6.9.3 Record of continued educational growth and service to the profession.
-4. Article 6.9.4 Productive service to the department and University.
-5. Article 6.9.5 Ye ears in Rank 6.
-Article 6.9.6 Record of any disciplinary action in the member's personnel file at the time of the evaluation.
-YES NO to this document.
-Reports a al evaluation criteria also be shall specifically address each standard.
-It is attached.
+DEC Written Evaluation and Recommendation for Non-Instructional Athletic Trainers eport for non-instructional a o issue their written evaluation and intments, applying for promotion in rank, and Faculty Member Rank Department Academic Year Evaluation Purpose Renewal Promotion Professional Assessment (Tenured Trainers Only) the university practenured and applyi tice another assessment sha ng for promotion, another ll not be required for six (6) assessment is not required f sed for professional assessments.
+Where this is years.
+(CBA 4.12) At WCSU, if you are for six (6) years. evaluation is due in 2.
+If the evaluation shall be composed n the same year, unless the rais for promotion and renew by the DEC and also by th member requests a separate al occur at the same time, to e Athletic Director. renewal evaluation in accordance with Table wo distinct evaluations and recommendations ve Bargaining Agreement DEC shall conside categories of evalu 6.9 The criterion for categories listed be categories in the or er all materials supplied by the ation. or evaluating non-instruction alow.
+All individuals and boarder listed.
+Any special concerning the street is the special concerning the street is the special concerning the street is the street is the special concerning the street is the stre he candidate and may solicit nal athletic trainers shall be dies evaluating non-instruct litions in the member's lette [and professional assessment CBA 4.12] the tadditional information pertinent to the the quality of performance, within each of the ional athletic trainers shall weight these er of appointment or subsequent extensions onsidered in the evaluation process.
+1. Article 6.9.1 M recognition and Innagement of the health can devaluation of injuries/illnoof services; coordination of re of student athletes, includesses; injury treatment and o ding: risk management and injury prevention; disposition; rehabilitation; organization and nedicine professionals; and education and 2.
+Article 6.9.2 D emonstrated level of care as nd professionalism when in teracting with student athletes.
+3. Article 6.9.3 R ecord of continued education onal growth and service to t he profession.
+4. Article 6.9.4 Pr roductive service to the dep artment and University.
+5. Article 6.9.5 Y ears in Rank ecord of any disciplinary ac tion in the member's persor nnel file at the time of the evaluation.

+to this document.
+Reports s al evaluation criteria also be shall specifically address each standard.
+It is eattached.